sensu/sensu-docs/content/sensu-go/5.16/sensuctl/reference.md

 {{< /highlight >}}

 Replace `[ALIAS]` with a unique `NAME` for the command.
-For example, for the [Sensu Go Email Handler Plugin][37], you might use the alias `sensu-email-handler`.
 `[ALIAS]` is required.

 Replace `[flags]` with the flags you want to use.